 Dr. Patrick Lockwood grew up in a small Southern Missouri town, and eventually moved to Southern California to finish his doctorate of clinical psychology at TCSPP.
 Growing up in a community where addiction, economic struggles, and prejudice were common Dr. Lockwood feels a strong sense of empathy for how stuck, powerless, or unaccepted a person can feel.
 Since moving to Los Angeles, Dr. Lockwood has integrated his southern cultural experiences with his “big city” cultural immersion, and appreciates how culturally diverse and complex relationships can be.

-Dr. Lockwood is a member of a number of professional organizations, such as the American Psychological Association and the International Association for Psychoanalytic Self Psychology.
+Dr. Lockwood is a published author, with his first book “The Fear Problem” discussing the neuroscience of our “fear” system and how it is being hijacked by our modern political culture and technology, causing more arguments, fights, and social unrest.
 Dr. Lockwood has been published in a peer-reviewed journal, exploring the utility of neuroscience technology as it applies to the understanding and treatment of trauma disorders.
-Dr. Lockwood is currently finishing his hours for licensure at PCI Westlake Centers.
 For the last 10 years Dr. Lockwood has worked in various for-profit and non-profit companies focused on social justice and mental health issues serving as a private business development consultant.
-Dr. Lockwood has enjoyed serving clients in both the clinical and business worlds, and is honored to currently play a part in the development of a thriving treatment community at PCI Westlake Centers driven by the concepts of wellness and empowerment.
+Dr. Lockwood has enjoyed serving clients in both the clinical and business worlds, and is honored to currently play a part in the development of a thriving treatment community at PCI Westlake Centers driven by both science and wellness.

 Ivone Umar, Ph.D.